The Northern Lights, volcanoes, glaciers, waterfalls – incredible sights need an incredible soundtrack and Icelandic music is perfect to do just that.

 The land of sagas and fairies is a magical place.
 So much so that I’ve personally visited Iceland on four occasions and even once specifically to attend an Icelandic music festival and see Icelandic bands.
 I had a blast at Iceland Airwaves Festival.

 There are lots of great Icelandic bands considering how small the country it is.
-Some very famous like John Grant or Of Monsters & Men; some a little more colloquial like bands from the Icelandic folk music scene.
-Whether hugly famous or not, each Icelandic band has a flavour of the country, running through their music.
-It would be impossible to live somewhere like Iceland and not have it effect your music.
+Some very famous like John Grant or Of Monsters & Men; some a little more colloquial like bands from the Icelandic folk music scene, or the ones you’ll find playling the small venues at Iceland Airwaves.

 Through splendid isolation, Icelanders have cultivated their own unique culture and the influence on their music is clear.
 From Sigur Ros’ made up language, to Bjork’s ethereal music and visuals, there is something fresh and different about each Icelandic musician on this playlist.